This section describes how we can use GitHub Actions to automate as many tasks as possible.

 - Eventually create a new GitHub Release

-To enable the pipeline you need to rename it to
+To enable the job you need to rename it to

 OCI_TARGET to match your preferences.

-The pipeline will act differently based on the commit that triggered its execution.
+The job will act differently based on the commit that triggered its execution.

 Regular commits will lead to the creation of an OCI artifact called

-No GitHub Release will be created for this commits.
+No GitHub Release will be created for these commits.